 Though you don’t necessarily want to feature a brand video directly on your store pages, you do want a brand video somewhere on your website, like your homepage or About Us page.
 These videos go far in helping you communicate who you are and put you above your competition.

-A great way to leverage a brand video is by creating targeted videos for audience-specific landing pages.
+A great way to leverage a brand video is by creating targeted videos for audience-specific landing pages and web forms.
 This can help ensure that your videos are customised for the right type of customer and have a higher chance of converting viewers.
 If you don't want to invest in bespoke eCommerce development, a tool like Paperform would be a great option for you - allowing you to easily create landing pages with embedded videos in less than 5 minutes.